- When: October 11 - 14, 2018, Thursday evening through Sunday lunch.

 - Who: Whoever wishes to seek the Lord and fellowship with His people.

 - Why: For the glory of God and the advancement of Christ's kingdom.

-We need helpers, including men, women, and teenagers, at all levels of experience.
+- The Camp cannot function without the diligent efforts of many food service volunteers.
+We need Camp attendees, including men, women, and teens as young as fourteen (or twelve if accompanied by a parent), to help again this year.
 There are important tasks for even those least skilled in kitchen work.
-The main qualifications are diligence, cheerfulness, and an eagerness to serve the saints.
-Individuals as young as age fourteen (or age twelve if accompanied by a parent) are welcome to volunteer.
+The main qualifications are commitment, cheerfulness, and an eagerness to serve the saints.

 Kitchen Staff Day Crew

 - They start work Thursday at 1:00pm and at 8:00am Friday - Sunday and serve until the end of supper in a variety of kitchen and meal preparation tasks.

 - They will need to miss the morning worship meetings but can attend the evening meetings.